tehwalris/coffee-random/README.md

 ### Morph

-- TODO both ways
-- TODO slow motion
+- TODO slow motion (with and without layer borders)

 The morphing transition is the most technically difficult animation in this app, for a few reasons: